redfox805/shopify-sdk-php-impl/readme.md

 # PHP Shopify SDK for Admin (Rest API) - Implementation Program
-Example implementation of Shopify SDK by PHPClassic
+Example implementation of Shopify SDK (PHP) by PHPClassic

 ## Installation:
-1. Clone or download this repo on your machine, then do install php-shopify sdk [(php-shopify sdk github)](https://github.com/phpclassic/php-shopify)
+1. Clone or download this repo on your machine, then do install php-shopify sdk [(php-shopify github)](https://github.com/phpclassic/php-shopify)
 2. Make sure you're already have Shopify Partners account and do login.
 Go to Apps section page and click create app
 ![alt text](screenshots/installation_2.jpg?raw=true "Apps Section Page")
 3. Choose "Custom app", fill "App name" as you wish, fill "App URL" with "http://{your_machine_host}/app_url.php", and fill "Allowed redirection URL(s)" with "http://{your_machine_host}/install.php". then, click "Create app"